ted-spence-avalara/developer-dot/communications/dev-guide/commit-uncommit/commit-request.md

 Next comes the Commit flag (<code>cmmt</code>).
 Set this flag to <code>true</code> to mark the DocumentCode (<code>doc</code>) as commited or <code>false</code> to uncommit the DocumentCode.
 Reminder: this action commits or uncommits all transactions with this DocumentCode.

-Last is the optional <a href="/communications/dev-guide/reference/key-value-pair/">Key Value Pair</a> (<code>opt</code>).
+Last is the optional <a class="dev-guide-link" href="/communications/dev-guide/reference/key-value-pair/">Key Value Pair</a> (<code>opt</code>).
 This is where optional infomraiton about the commit batch, transactions, cutomer, etc. can be stored.

 <h3>Response</h3>
 The Commit response contains a confirmation of success or failuare: